Submissions

 Author Guidelines

 English is the official language of the journal.
-Corresponding authors must declare that the manuscript is submitted on behalf of all authors.
-Copyright belongs to the publisher upon acceptance of the manuscript.
-Rejected manuscripts will not be returned to the authors.
+The corresponding authors must affirm that they are submitting the manuscript on behalf of all authors.
+When the manuscript is accepted, copyright belongs to the publisher.
+The publisher will not return rejected manuscripts to the authors.

 Manuscript Preparation

-Papers should be prepared in A4 (8.27" X 11.69") page size, using Times New Roman with a font size of 12, line spacing of 1.5, and margins as "normal".
-All pages are numbered starting from the title page.
-Lines should be numbered in the margins with continuous numbering from the start of the manuscript.
-The authors must strictly adhere to the proper format of the journal for all sections of the manuscript; refer to papers in recent issues for the general layout of the paper and also for details.
+Prepare your papers in A4 (8.27" x 11.69") page size, Times New Roman font size 12, line spacing 1.15, and "Normal" margins.
+For all sections of the manuscript, the authors must strictly adhere to the journal's proper format; refer to papers in recent issues for the general layout of the paper as well as for details.

 1. Title